A water lily painting “Le Bassin aux Nympheas” by Claude Monet recently sold for more than 80 million dollars at Christie’s Auction House in London.

 There are times I am wishing to be in my garden painting, but just not feeling up to gathering all the supplies needed to paint in oils.
 I had read somewhere on the internet about a “cigar box pochade” being used by painters.

-Duane Keiser’s Blog, you can see exactly what I mean.
+If you go to Duane Keiser’s Blog, you can see exactly what I mean.
 It holds the squeezed out paint (limited palette), turps, etc. I started looking around my assemblage stash of cigar boxes – lo and behold – I have found exactly what is needed and will be outfitting my cigar box with a piece of glass to fit inside and experiencing this wonderful invention.

 I think this might be the answer for me for painting in winter in my car.